 Sadly, many blends will not include quality herbs.
 To increase volume and lower prices, cheaper za'atar blends include a large amount of fillers in the form of wheat, flavored ground straw or husk.
 And many will substitute citric acid for sumac.

 Quality all-natural za'atar seasoning and where to find it

 You can find za'atar in the spice section at health food stores or Mediterranean and Middle Eastern grocery stores.
 My best advice to you is to look at the the label carefully and ask questions.
 Look for za'atar that contains quality wild thyme (or hyssop) and sumac (not citric acid.)

 Make sure the ingredients are all natural and nothing else is added.
 Look at it carefully, it should have good texture and look more on the green side (like the picture above).

-If you live in the USA, let me tell you about the blend I use.
+Let me tell you about the blend I use

 Remember, many lower quality zaatar blends substitute citric acid for sumac and add other fillers like wheat and flavored straw to increase volume.

 Where to Buy?
 If you live in the USA, you can find our all-natural za'atar at our online store.